 With the necessary items above, you’ll want to add a felt pad to one side of your binder clips (you’ll need 4 of these).
-This will allow the toilet paper to slide on the surface of the machine rather than catch on it.
+This will allow the toilet paper to slide on the machine’s surface rather than catch on it.

-Once your stabilizer is hooped, place your hoop on the machine and start by embroidering the designs placement stitches.
+- Once your stabilizer is hooped, place your hoop on the machine and start by embroidering the design placement stitches.

 Step 2: Cut slits around the placement stitch to insert clips

 - Here you will be using your exacto knife to cut four small slits around the placement stitches so that the clips can be inserted.